-The Trustees have adopted an investment strategy that involves passive management of a portfolio of equities and Liability Driven Investment ("LDI") alongside an actively managed Multi-Asset Credit ("MAC") fund and bulk annuity insurance contracts written on most of the pensioner liabilities.
+The Trustees have adopted an investment strategy that involves passive management of a portfolio of equities alongside an actively managed Multi-Asset Credit ("MAC") fund, a segregated Liability Driven Investment ("LDI") portfolio and bulk annuity insurance contracts written on most of the pensioner liabilities.

 In a passive arrangement the fund manager seeks to replicate the index return rather than to add additional returns through active stock selection.
-Passive management, or index tracking, involves much lower investment management fees and costs are reduced further by consolidating the equity and LDI investments in a single mandate with BlackRock, one of the UK's largest managers of passive funds.
+Passive management, or index tracking, involves much lower investment management fees.

 The allocation to the MAC fund managed by M&G Investments is intended to provide genuine diversification from the existing equity allocation and invest across the credit fixed income spectrum to add value through active management, while also being liquid and incorporating positive environmental, social and governance ("ESG") attributes.
-The LDI allocation seeks to reduce risk by protecting against most of the interest rate and inflation risk on the non-insured liabilities.
+The segregated LDI allocation seeks to reduce risk by protecting against most of the interest rate and inflation risk on the non-insured liabilities.
 This involves the use of tools such as gilt repurchase agreements ("repo") and swaps to increase protection in a capital efficient way.
+The Scheme's segregated LDI portfolio is a more bespoke solution and provides a greater accuracy of protection compared with the Scheme's previous, pooled LDI portfolio.